 Along with her Georgetown University co-authors, Dean Ramji-Nogales has published several quantitative and qualitative studies of the U.S. asylum system.
 Their first book, Refugee Roulette: Disparities in Asylum Adjudication and Proposals for Reform, was the first empirical study of decision-making at all four levels of the American asylum process.
 Their second book, Lives in the Balance: Asylum Adjudication by the Department of Homeland Security, provides an in-depth examination of the first level of that process, enriching its quantitative findings with interviews and surveys of asylum adjudicators.
 Both works offer suggestions for systemic reform.

 In her earlier work, Dean Ramji-Nogales explored questions of process and systemic design in the transitional justice context.
 Her work in that field suggests that existing efforts are under-theorized and inadequately tailored to local contexts and offers a pluralist theory to guide future transitional justice projects.
-As a Senior Legal Advisor to the Documentation Center of Cambodia for over twenty years, Dean Ramji-Nogales has authored several pieces on transitional justice in Cambodia, the lessons of which inform all of her work in the field.
+As a Senior Legal Advisor to the Documentation Center of Cambodia for nearly thirty years, Dean Ramji-Nogales has authored several pieces on transitional justice in Cambodia, the lessons of which inform all of her work in the field.
 She is also the co-editor of Bringing the Khmer Rouge to Justice: Prosecuting Mass Violence Before the Cambodian Courts.

 Prior to joining academia, Dean Ramji-Nogales practiced law as a Staff Attorney at the American Civil Liberties Union in New York and as an Associate at the international law firm Debevoise & Plimpton.
 She was previously awarded a Robert L. Bernstein Fellowship in International Human Rights to create a refugee law clinic at the University of the Witwatersrand in Johannesburg, South Africa.
 Dean Ramji-Nogales received a B.A. with highest honors from the University of California at Berkeley; a J.D., in 1999, from the Yale Law School; and an LL.M. with distinction from the Georgetown University Law Center.